 Barstow Stove Co. was founded by Amos Chaffee Barstow in 1836, just a bit earlier than Spicers & Peckham.
 Also renowned for their ornately casted stoves, they’d win a “Best Stove Award” at the 1873 World’s Fair.

-In 1849, the company expanded to 120 Point Street in Providence, to a building that actually still stands today, though at its largest the complex was over 2 1/2 acres.
+In 1849, the company expanded to 116 Point Street in Providence, to a building that actually still stands today, though at its largest the complex was over 2 1/2 acres.

-As far as I can tell, quite a bit more Barstow cookware has been found marked.
-While no skillets (called spiders at the time) or griddles have been found marked (to my knowledge and at this point I don’t know anyone who knows more on Barstow than I do), they were indeed produced, as evidenced by the same catalog:
+Quite a bit of Barstow cookware has been found marked.
+While no skillets (called spiders at the time) or handled griddles have been found marked (to my knowledge and at this point I don’t know anyone who knows more on Barstow than I do), they were indeed produced, as evidenced by the same catalog:

 I have become particularly fascinated with Barstow, as enough is known to be able to find information on them, but there is clearly more to know.
 In my personal collection I have one piece of Barstow cookware:

 I’ve also started collecting their paper ephemera.
 Here is one envelope that sent some kind of correspondence from their Providence office to Oxford, Mass., on what looks to me to be October 27, 1860:

 At some point they expanded to Boston and New York, and I’ve gotten ahold of billheads (sales bills) from each location.
 They haven’t arrived yet but once they do I’ll add them to this post.

 As already mentioned, Barstow Stove Co. acquired Spicers & Peckham in 1900.
 This made them the only stove and holloware foundry in Providence, and the largest foundry in all of New England.
 With the industrial powerhouse that Rhode Island became by the end of the 19th century, it’s maybe no surprise.